imjamesonzeller/tasklight-v3/README.md

 2. Drag `Tasklight.app` into `/Applications`.
 3. Launch the app once, then grant the Accessibility prompt so the global hotkey can fire.

+> **Why Gatekeeper Flags Tasklight**
+> To keep Tasklight free and fully open source we don’t pay for an Apple Developer signing certificate.
+As a result, macOS marks the app as downloaded from an unidentified developer and applies a quarantine flag.
+After copying the app to `/Applications`, clear that flag from Terminal:
+>
+> ```bash
+> sudo xattr -rd com.apple.quarantine /Applications/Tasklight.app
+> ```
+>
+> You only need to run this command once per installation.

 ---

 ## 🔐 First-Time Setup